Cosmian/cloudproof-big-data/README.md

 The `firstName`, `lastName` and `country` columns are visible for any user with a valid key.

-The `email`, `region` and`phone` columns are only visible to a user who has a `department::marketing` attribute in its key access policy.
+The `region` column is only visible to a user who has a `department::marketing` attribute in its key access policy.

-The `employeeNumber` column is only visible to a user who has a `department::HR` attribute in its key access policy.
+The `email`, `phone`, `employeeNumber` columns are only visible to a user who has a `department::HR` attribute in its key access policy.

 The `security` column is only visible to the super admin.